| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 might.
 The tokens are split on the characters in the

-, and shell quoting conventions are
+history-word-delimiters, and shell quoting conventions are

 obeyed.